tosc-rs/mnemos/firmware/README.md

 At the moment, MnemOS is not a multitasking operating system, so only one application (and the kernel) can run at any given time.

+## Where does the name come from/how do I pronounce it?

+"MnemOS" is named after [Mnemosyne](https://en.wikipedia.org/wiki/Mnemosyne), the greek goddess of memory, and the mother of the 9 muses.
+Since one of the primary responsibilities of an OS is to manage memory, I figured it made sense.

+In IPA/Greek, it would be [`mnɛːmos`](https://en.wikipedia.org/wiki/Help:IPA/Greek).

+To listen to someone pronounce "Mnemosyne", you can listen to [this youtube clip](https://www.youtube.com/watch?v=xliDJCBxHAo&t=939s), and pretend he isn't saying the back half of the name.

+If you pronounce it wrong, I won't be upset.

 ## How do I use a MnemOS based computer?

 When you first power on the computer, the kernel will start, and initialize any hardware components.